sjmikler/reproducing-comparing-rewinding-and-finetuning/README.md

     36: data/resnet-20-iterative/baseline-ep36.h5
 ```

-In this example, there will be two checkpoints: one after 8000 (2000 * 4) and second after 72000 (2000 * 36) iterations.
+In this example, there will be two checkpoints: one after 8000 (2000 * 4) and the second after 72000 (2000 * 36) iterations.
 Those can be used as starting points for other experiments.

 ### Reading results

-Simple logs will be available under path specified in `.yaml` file:
+Simple logs will be available under the path specified in `.yaml` file:
 ```
 logs: data/resnet-20-iterative/info.yaml
 ```

-More detailed logs in form of TensorBoard logs will be available under:
+More detailed logs in the form of TensorBoard logs will be available under:
 ```
 tensorboard: data/resnet-20-one-shot/tb
 ```